Man using laptop looks at credit card in his hand

 What Is an Intro 0% APR Credit Card?

-Credit cards that offer an intro 0% APR do not charge you interest on purchases, balance transfers, or both, for a specified amount of time.
+1. Credit cards that offer a 0% introductory annual percentage rate (APR) don’t charge you interest on purchases, balance transfers, or both, for a specified promotional period.

-When comparing intro 0% APR offers, review the length of the introductory period and what the standard APR will be after the introductory period.
+2. When comparing intro 0% APR offers, review the length of the introductory period and the standard APR after it ends.

 What does intro 0% APR mean?

-Most credit card companies typically require you to have good to excellent credit to qualify for an introductory 0% APR offer. check your credit score before applying to make sure you meet the credit card issuer’s minimum requirements.
+Credit card companies typically require you to have good to excellent credit to qualify for an introductory 0% APR offer.
+Check your credit score and the card issuer’s minimum requirements before applying to see if you may qualify.

-If you apply, a credit card issuer will pull your credit report, which is called a hard inquiry and can temporarily lower your credit score.
-So, if you want to avoid a ding to your credit, you may want to apply only if you think you’ll be approved.
+If you apply, a credit card issuer may conduct a “hard inquiry” by checking your credit report.
+This can temporarily lower your credit score.
+So, if you want to avoid impacting your credit, you may want to apply only if you think you’ll be approved.

 How an intro 0% APR credit card works

-Credit cards offering introductory 0% APR don’t charge interest for a specific time period–usually six months to a year–on purchases, balance transfers, or both.
+Credit cards offering introductory 0% APR don’t charge interest for a specific time period (typically six months to a year) on purchases, balance transfers, or both.
 That could mean you can save on interest if you plan to carry a balance during the introductory period or transfer a balance from another card.
-After the intro period ends, the APR will change to the regular rate stipulated in the terms.
+After the intro period ends, the APR changes to the standard rate stipulated in the credit card’s terms.

 During the intro 0% APR period, you’ll need to pay at least the minimum payment due every month–just like a normal credit card–to take advantage of the offer.
-If you pay off the full balance before the end of the introductory period, you won’t accrue any interest, which may save you money.
+If you pay off the full balance before the end of the introductory period, you won’t receive an interest charge, which may save you money.

-What to look for in an intro 0% APR credit card offer
+How to compare intro 0% APR credit cards

-One of the first things you may want to determine is what types of transactions the 0% intro APR offer covers.
-Is it just on balance transfers, but everyday purchases will accrue interest at the standard rate?
-Or is the 0% APR offer for both purchases and balance transfers?
+One of the first factors to consider is the type of transaction the 0% intro APR offer covers.
+The card may offer 0% APR on regular transactions—like groceries or online purchases—but charge interest on balance transfers.
+On the other hand, the card may have a 0% APR on balance transfers, but a standard purchase APR.
+The 0% APR offer might even apply to all transactions, including balance transfers.
 Knowing how you want to use the card can help you make a decision that’s best for your needs.

-When comparing intro 0% APR credit card offers, it’s also important to look at the length of the introductory period and what the standard APR will be after the intro period just in case you aren’t able to pay off your purchases or balance transfer debt before the promotional rate expires.
+When comparing intro 0% APR credit card offers, it’s also important to look at the length of the introductory period.
+Depending on your situation, you may need a card with a longer introductory period to pay off your balance in full.
+You should also consider the standard APR after the promotional offer of 0% APR ends.

-Also, make sure to take into account any balance transfer fees, which can range from 2%-5% of the transfer amount.
+If you’re planning on transferring a high-interest balance, make sure to take into account any balance transfer fees.
+Fees can range from 3%-5% of the transfer amount.

 Additionally, you should know if the new card has an annual fee or not.
 An annual fee could completely offset the money you’re hoping to save on interest.
 When comparing, you can look for credit cards that offer no annual fee.
 By taking the time to research your options, you’ll find the introductory promotional period offer that’s right for you.